An antifragile ego is one of the fundamental blocks of personal power.

 If you can go back to childhood and understand why you adopted a certain identity, that can more easily help you to let go of that identity.

-Commit to drop the old identity and embrace the new one.
+Commit to dropping the old identity and embracing the new one.

 Your new physiology will help break away from the past and serve as a cue for your new mindset as well.

 #5.
 Say It Out Loud